boxing/boxrec/CONTRIBUTING.md

 - Label it accordingly: "bug" if it's an issue with this code.
 - [Sometimes the UI for BoxRec changes and breaks the code as well, there is a specific label for that](https://github.com/boxing/boxrec/issues?q=is%3Aissue+is%3Aclosed+label%3A%22BoxRec+UI+changed%22).
 This allows tracking of changes to the BoxRec UI.

+## Security Vulnerabilities
+If you have a found a security vulnerability with this package or a security vulnerability please create an [issue](https://github.com/boxing/boxrec/issues).
+Emails will be sent out notifying [people in this org](https://github.com/orgs/boxing/people)

 ## Suggestions
 If you have a suggestion, feel free to create an issue with the label "suggestion".
 Please note that this project is more of a BoxRec API and nothing more.

 ## Pull Requests
 Create a pull request.
 Assign one of the following people from [here](https://github.com/orgs/boxing/people).
 Pull Requests are required to successfully build before they can be merged in.

+## Requirement to have pull requests accepted
+- Must include unit tests for the new functionality/fix.
+Write tests that prove the functionality works, not to merely pass code coverage
+- Must pass code review
+- Must follow the same coding style